 My lovely friend, and former colleague, Janet Tipton, lives nearby in the adorable town of Sea Cliff.
 We enjoyed a great lunch with Janet and her family (Steven, Lily and Theadora), and visit on the boat.

-Sunset at Brewers Marina, Glen Cove
+Janet and Nancy and a lovely sunset at Brewers Marina, Glen Cove

 This area of Long Island is know as “The Gold Coast”, where the wealthy built their mansions, made famous in “The Great Gatsby”.
 There are some amazing homes here, largely seen only from the water.